250 Commonwealth was designed by architect George Nelson Jacobs and built in 1925 for the 250 Commonwealth Avenue Trust.

 During the 1893-1894 winter season, they were again living elsewhere and 250 Commonwealth was the home of Samuel Hoar and his wife, Helen Putnam (Wadleigh) Hoar.
 He was an attorney and general counsel of the Boston & Albany Railroad.
 In 1893, they had lived at 265 Beacon.
 Their primary residence was in Concord and by 1895 they were living there once again.

-The Rogerses continued to live there until about 1909, when they moved to the Hotel Lenox at 61 Exeter and then to Brookline.
-The Spragues moved with them to the Hotel Lenox, after which they separated; he moved to Chicago and she moved to Brookline with the Rogeres.
+The Rogerses continued to live there until about 1909, when they moved to the Hotel Lenox at 61 Exeter and then to 1080 Beacon in Brookline.
+The Spragues also moved to the Hotel Lenox, after which they separated; he moved to Chicago and she moved to Brookline with the Rogerses.

 In 1909, 250 Commonwealth was the home of Thomas Rogers’s brother-in-law and sister, Francis Manning Stanwood and Louisa Blair (Rogers) Stanwood.
 They previously had lived at 527 Beacon.
 They also maintained a home in Manchester.
 He was president of the Hotel and Railroad News Company, and formerly had been manager and editor of the Boston Journal.
 By the 1909-1910 winter season, they had moved to 393 Marlborough.

-In 1910, 250 Commonwealth became the home of Francis Bacon Sears and his wife Mary Elizabeth (Sparhawk) Sears.
+On June 27, 1910, 250 Commonwealth was acquired from J. Sumner Draper by Francis Bacon Sears.
+He and his wife, Mary Elizabeth (Sparhawk) Sears, made it their home.
 They previously had lived at 284 Marlborough.
 He was a banker and also served as treasurer of several cotton mills in Georgia and South Carolina.

 In October of 1910, Francis Sears filed for (and subsequently received) permission to build a storage building at the rear of the property.